WorldVistA/VistA-in-the-Cloud/README.md

 * You will be asked to supply the Active Directory password, the Organization AD (Active Directory) Username (Default: <group>.admin), First name (Default: Org), and Last name (Default: Admin).

-`scripts/vm/docker-image-user/create_windows_vm.sh`, `./scripts/vm/docker-image-user/provision_rhel_machine.json` and `./scripts/vm/docker-image-user/clientInstall.ps1` contain SAS URLs that will need to modified in case of change of scripts or clients.

 Once the script is complete, you can access either the Windows or Linux VM's using the Organization AD Username and the generated password, or your supplied password if `-p` was used.

 Logging into the Linux machine (the IP is displayed during provisioning) will give you an opportunity to interact with the Docker container.
 Port 9430 is the XWB Broker port; 8001 is VistALink; 2222 is an ssh into the Docker container; and 57772 is the Caché Portal.